 Step 1.
 You’ll need a hosting plan

 I used the cheapest shared hosting plan at A2 Hosting for this, and it worked admirably.
-You’d want their Lite plan; it’s cheapest and that’s what I used for exactly this purpose.
+You’d want their Startup plan, it's cheapest and that’s what I used for exactly this purpose.
 I didn’t purchase any of the add-ons, and you won’t need them either.
 If necessary, you can always upgrade your plan later to the next level as your site grows.

 No matter what host you use, after you purchase your hosting plan, you’ll need remember to log into your domain name registrar and point your domain to your host.
 It’s a very simple and easy 1-step thing.
-You’ll only need to update the nameservers for that particular domain; nothing else will change.
-In the welcome email from your web host, it will tell you the names of the nameservers that you’ll need to type in.
+In the welcome email from your web host, it will tell you the names of the nameservers that you’ll need to type in at your domain name registrar.
 The exact place to enter these names at your domain name registrar will be different at different registrars, so if unsure, check in your registrar’s knowledgebase for how to update nameservers for a domain.